-The Karakuri Museum is located in Takayama's old town district and can be reached with a ten-minute walk from Takayama Station.
+The Karakuri Museum is located in Takayama's old town district, just a ten-minute walk from Takayama Station.

 Karakuri Museum